CIDRAM/Docs/readme.en.md

 #### 6.4 <a name="MODULE_BASICS"></a>BASICS (FOR MODULES)

 Modules can be used to extend the functionality of CIDRAM, perform additional tasks, or process additional logic.
-Typically, they're used when it's necessary to block a request on a basis other than its originating IP address (and thus, when a CIDR signature won't suffice to block the request).
-Modules are written as PHP files, and thus, typically, module signatures are written as PHP code.

 Due to that modules are written as PHP files, if you're adequately familiar with the CIDRAM codebase, you can structure your modules however you want, and write your module signatures however you want (within reason of what is possible with PHP).
-However, for your own convenience, and for the sake of better mutual intelligibility between existing modules and your own, analysing the template linked above is recommended, in order to be able to use the structure and format that it provides.

 *Note: If you're not comfortable working with PHP code, writing your own modules is not recommended.*